TheOnePath/Better-Flint-And-Steels/README.md

 # Better Flint &amp; Steels
 Issues and Recommendations here for Better Flint &amp; Steels

-**Current version on Curseforge and Twitch is v0.2.1.
+**Current version on Curseforge and Twitch is v0.3.4.
-Next version will be v0.3.4 which will add 2 new items, including an unbreakable item and easter egg (subject to change).**
+Next version will be v0.9.4 which will give a few items AOE effects.
+This will be released on Saturday 18th August 2018 and will be the final update for 1.12.2 (subject to change).**

 ## So what is this repository for?